 - Finished pieced table runner top or single piece of fabric for the table runner

-- Felt for the center layer of the table runner
+- Felt for the center layer of the table runner, I prefer felt instead of batting in the middle of my table runners

 - Backing fabric for the table runner